Anon-Submission/Private-Compress/README.md

 The architecture of the student model is: \[C3(S1P0)@32-C3(S1P0)@32-C3(S1P0)@32-MP2(S2)\]-\[C3(S1P0)@64-C3(S1P0)@64-C3(S1P0)@64-MP2(S2)\]-\[C3(S1P0)@64-C3(S1P0)@32-C3(S1P0)@32-MP2(S2)\]-AP6-1-FC10

 We choose the 4th layer of the teacher model as the hint layer, the 7th layer of the student model as the guided layer.
-The temperature parameter $$\tau$$ is set as 3.
+The temperature parameter is set as 3.

 The values of other parameters are set as follows: hint_learning_epoch=40, distillation_learning_epoch=8, self_learning_epoch=8, iterations=5, noise_sigma=10, query_select_rate=0.5, self_learning_batchsize=128, hint_distillation_learning_batchsize=512, learning_rate=0.001.